Utcassyxz/DriverUS/src/README.md

 **PuTTY**   CHANGE TO FILEZILLA
 A robust terminal emulator enabling seamless remote access to the Raspberry Pi via SSH.
 PuTTY facilitates streamlined configuration, debugging, and software deployment without the need for a physical connection, offering flexibility and efficiency in development.

+**FileZilla**
+A terminal emulator enabling seamless wireless connection to the Raspberry Pi via connecting to an online server.
+FileZilla facilitates file transferring from one device to another and remote access, offering flexibility and efficiency in development.

 **Pi Camera**
 The integral vision module of the AI RC Car, the Pi Camera captures high-definition real-time images and video.
 This data powers TensorFlow-based models, supporting object detection, environmental awareness, and precision in autonomous operations.